Goodsea/BreastNet/README.md

 - scikit-image
 - scikit-learn
 - tqdm

+# Training
+Download and extract "Breast Cancer Histopathological Database (BreakHis)" into "data" folder.
+Then choose the IPython Notebook to trainining and testing.

 # License
 This project is licensed under the Apache License 2.0 - see the <a href="LICENSE">LICENSE</a> file for details.